-Our colleagues and their businesses have donated over £10million and thousands of volunteering hours since the programme was set up in 2007.Click here to find out more
+Our colleagues and their businesses have donated over £10.4million since 2007, and in 2023 colleagues donated over 600 days to volunteering in their local communities.Click here to find out more

-Bibby Line Group is absolutely committed to supporting the eradication of slavery, as well as the eradication of servitude, forced or compulsory labour and human trafficking.
+Bibby Line Group supports the eradication of all forms of slavery, servitude, forced or compulsory labour and human trafficking.

-As a Group, we uphold high levels of corporate governance and corporate social responsibility.
-We are unequivocally committed to operating within the law, with ethical business practices, and being responsible to the communities in which we operate.
+We are unequivocally committed to operating within the law, adhering to our corporate values and policies, which promote ethical business practices, and being responsible to the communities in which we operate.

 Each company has prepared its own individual report, available here: